Economic Neutral Position: How to best replicate not fully replicable liabilities: Introduction

 Without loosing too much of generality we assume that $\LL_i$ and $\XX_j$ are pairwise \textit{independent} for any combination of $i$ and $j$ and that there is \textit{no continuous increase in information} concerning the states of $L_i$ during the risk measurement horizon.
 The latter assumption is almost tantamount to the assumption that claim sizes $\LL_i$ are not hedgeable.
 As a consequence there is no need to adjust the holdings in $\XX_i$ dynamically within the year.
 If $\LL_i$ and $\XX_j$ were not independent, then in most practical applications $\LL_i$ can be expressed by regression techniques as a function of the capital market factors $\XX_j$ plus some residual $\LL_i'$ which then is independent of all $\XX_j$ by construction.

 Even if the $\XX_i$ and $\LL_j$ are normally or log-normally distributed, the derivation of the risk minimal asset allocation is not straight forward, since products of log-normal variables are again log-normal but sums are not and vice versa for normal variables.
-On the other hand, it is well understood how to derive in a general incomplete market situation the risk minimal asset strategy in the one period case, refer to \cite{FoellmerSchied} and the references included therein.
-Our problem can also be seen as a special case of the utility indifference pricing approach in a one period setting, refer to \cite{HendersonHobsonUtilIndiffPricOverview}.
-According to our knowledge, no detailled results have been published yet that address the specific case of the above product structure with a non-hedgeable factor.